jamesocoder/myProjects/spotifyApi/shuffle/README.md

 ## Optional:
 - yarn
-    - This is my preferred Node.js package manager
+    - This is the Node.js package manager I use most often
     - `npm install -g yarn`
 - Redux DevTool browser extension
     - Helps you observe changes to the app's state made with Redux